excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 // Create an instance of the engine. var game = new ex.Engine(800, 600);

-// Create an actor at with a x position of 100px,
+// Create an actor with x position of 100px,
 // y position of 40px from the bottom of the screen,
 // width of 200px, height and a height of 20px var paddle = new ex.Actor(100, game.getHeight() - 40, 200, 20);

-// Lets give it some color with one of the predefinied
+// Let's give it some color with one of the predefined
 // color constants
 paddle.color = ex.Color.Chartreuse;